Harriet Grote: Later life

-In 1857, Harriet Grote was one of, if not the, principal founder of the Society of Female Artists.
+In 1857, Harriet Grote was one of the founders, if not the principal founder, of the Society of Female Artists.
 Augustus Hare described a visit she made to Oxford in 1857:

 "Mrs Grote sat with one leg over the other, both high in the air, and talked for two hours, turning with equal facility to Saffi on Italian Literature, Max Müller on Epic Poetry, and Arthur on Ecclesiastical History, and then plunged into a discourse on the best manure for turnips, and the best way of forcing Cotswold mutton, with an interlude first upon the 'harmony of shadow' in water-colour drawing, and then upon rat-hunts at Jemmy Shawe's – a low public-house in Westminster.
 Upon all these subject she was equally vigorous, and gave all her decisions with the manner and tone of one laying down the laws of Athens...

 From 1859, the Grotes took Barrow Green Court in Surrey, which had once been occupied by Jeremy Bentham.
 The marriage was under threat during the early 1860s, when George (on Harriet's account) became infatuated with Susan Durant.
 They left Barrow Green Court in 1863.
 In 1864 they settled finally at Shere, Surrey, at The Ridgeway, as it was called by Harriet after the place of her birth.